MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/dax-selectedvalue.md

 ## Background

 Sometimes you might need to write a DAX expression that tests whether a column is filtered by a specific value.
-In earlier versions of DAX this can be safely achieved by using a pattern involving three DAX functions.
+In earlier versions of DAX, this requirement was safely achieved by using a pattern involving three DAX functions.
 The functions are [IF](/dax/if-function-dax), [HASONEVALUE](/dax/hasonevalue-function-dax) and [VALUES](/dax/values-function-dax).

 The following measure definition presents an example.
 It calculates the sales tax amount, but only for sales made to Australian customers.